LassoSoft/LassoGuide/lasso_guide_source/language/control-flow.rst

 Lasso offers several constructs that execute a body of code repeatedly, or :dfn:`loop`, based upon some criteria.
-This criteria can be a boolean expression, a number counting to a pre-defined point, or the count of the number of elements in a composite object.
+This criteria can be a boolean expression, a number counting to a predefined point, or the count of the number of elements in a composite object.
 Each method of looping supports skipping to the top of the next iteration, aborting the loop process entirely, and retrieving the current count of the number of loops that have occurred.

-Each of these loop constructs support the two forms shown for if/else and match.
+Each of these loop constructs support the two forms shown for if/else and match/case.
 Most examples are shown in both forms.
-Also, like if/else and match conditionals, loop constructs do not produce a value, but the first form does auto-collection, as will the second if associated with an auto-collect block (``=> {^ ... ^}``).
+Also, like if/else and match/case conditionals, loop constructs do not produce a value, but the first form does auto-collection, as will the second if associated with an auto-collect block (``=> {^ ... ^}``).
 See the :ref:`captures` chapter for more information about these different types of code blocks.

 While Loop